 In psychological explanations of voter turnout, most of the electorate is motivated to vote by some mix of personal appeals and encouragement by the media.
-When a particular election becomes particularly "salient" to you (because of publicity, and possibly a connection to an issue of personal interest), you are more likely to vote.
+When a particular election becomes particularly 'salient' to you (because of publicity, and possibly a connection to an issue of personal interest), you are more likely to vote.
 Interest in elections rises as the election approaches in the same way that the public gets excited about the World Series, the Academy Awards, and so forth.
-Turnout is higher in Presidential elections because they receive the most publicity; similarly for close elections, where the act of voting receives more positive pre-election publicity.
+Turnout is higher in presidential elections because they receive the most publicity; similarly for close elections, where the act of voting receives more positive pre-election publicity.
 Voting is a way of involving oneself in the political process, which is desirable, especially if the election seems important, is getting a lot of publicity, and is being talked about.
-This story is consistent with survey findings on motivations for political participation (Schlozman, Verba, and Brady, 1995, Verba, Schlozman, and Brady, 1995) but focuses on the differences between elections rather than between voters or between modes of participation.
+This story is consistent with survey findings on motivations for political participation (Schlozman, Verba, and Brady 1995; Verba, Schlozman, and Brady 1995) but focuses on the differences between elections rather than between voters or between modes of participation.

-The other side of the psychological-political explanation is that turnout is affected by political advertising and other partisan and bipartisan efforts at persuasion (Gosnell, 1927, Gerber and Green, 2000).
+The other side of the psychological-political explanation is that turnout is affected by political advertising and other partisan and bipartisan efforts at persuasion (Gosnell 1927; Gerber and Green 2000).
 In close elections and important elections, it makes sense for candidates and interest groups to put more effort into persuading voters, which will increase the perceived salience of the election and thus increase the psychological motivation to vote.
 Aldrich (1993) makes this point to illustrate how political parties and interest groups can raise the psychological stakes in close elections, which happen to be those in which the probability of a decisive vote is highest.

 From the perspective of the rational model based on perceived social benefits, we recognize that all human actions, including those that are rational, need some psychological motivation, and it makes perfect sense that a beneficial action will feel pleasant also; higher perceived salience corresponds to greater social benefit from voting.
-Conversely, the psychological explanation does not stand alone-voter turnout (unlike Academy Award voting) has direct political effects, and it is reasonable and appropriate to study the benefits from voting, even if from a psychological perspective they are perceived only indirectly.
+Conversely, the psychological explanation does not stand alone - voter turnout (unlike Academy Award voting) has direct political effects, and it is reasonable and appropriate to study the benefits from voting, even if from a psychological perspective they are perceived only indirectly.
 Politically, it is also important to understand the factors that influence participation, since political actors are continually trying to manipulate them.

-It may also possible to learn about voter motivations using experimental studies.
-Fowler (2004) has found that voters are more likely than nonvoters to behave altruistically in a laboratory setting, and he uses his experimental results to form a model in which turnout depends on altruism and party identification.
-Tying experimental results to reported voting behavior has the potential to link psychological and political explanations of participation.
+It may also be possible to learn about voter motivations using experimental studies.
+In two laboratory experiments on college students, Fowler (2004a,b) has found that voters are more likely than nonvoters to behave altruistically (as is consistent with the social-benefit utility model) and to display delayed-gratification behavior (as is consistent with the fact that the costs of voting are immediate whereas the benefits are delayed).
+These experimental findings linking turnout to altruism, patience, and party identification have the potential to unify psychological and political explanations of participation.

-5.3 Generalizations of the model
+5.3.
+Generalizations of the Model